treeverse/lakeFS/docs/understand/enterprise/fluffy-configuration.md

 1. /etc/fluffy/config.yaml
 1. `$HOME`/.fluffy.yaml

-Configuration items can be controlled by an environment variables, see [below](#using-environment-variables).
+Configuration items can be controlled by environment variables, see [below](#using-environment-variables).

 ## Reference